x-bridge

 Maintained by an agent

 This repo is autopatched by an OpenClaw agent when x.com drifts.
-Patch versions (0.3.x) are machine-authored; minor and major bumps stay human.
+Patch versions are machine-authored parser fixes; minor and major bumps stay human.